 The University of Washington Medical Center - Montlake (UWMC) is the academic, tertiary care center for UW Medicine.
 This hospital has several subspecialty clinics, including the Prostate Oncology, Urogynecology and Men's Health Clinics.
 Each clinic combines cutting edge research with state of the art technology to achieve superior patient care.
-The surgical volume is high and diverse, leaving residents with exceptional skills by graduation.
+The surgical volume is high and diverse, providing residents with exceptional exposure and skill development.